-Recently, HootSuite and We Are Social co-published The Digital 2019 report revealing that the average internet user spends more than a quarter of their life online.
-That’s a world average of 6 hours and 42 minutes of internet time per day, while the average in the U.S. is slightly below 6 hours and 31 minutes.
+HootSuite and We Are Social co-published the Digital In 2020 report, which revealed the average internet user spends more than a quarter of their life online.
+That’s a world average of 6 hours and 43 minutes of internet time per day.

-With all the time people spend online, it’s our job as marketers, web developers, designers and UX professionals to create websites that are desirable and easy to use.
+Considering all the time people spend online, it’s the job of marketers, web developers, designers and UX professionals to create websites that are engaging and easy to use.

-For that reason, we love using micro-animation on websites to create a unique experience.
+For that reason, we love using micro-animations on websites to create a unique experience.

-We’re going to show how five of the top micro-animations can create a great experience and keep your users wanting to come back.
+We’re going to show how five of the top micro-animations can create a great experience, guide people deeper into your website and make users want to come back.

 First, let’s talk about what makes a good web design animation:

-Good micro-animation engages and welcomes users and, dare we say it – makes a website seem human.
-Unlike other forms of animation that exist solely to entertain, micro-animations directly engage the user; interacting with the website in an intuitive and effective way.
+Good micro-animation engages and welcomes users and – dare we say it – makes a website seem human.
+Unlike other forms of animation that exist solely to entertain, micro-animations directly engage and guide the user, making the website more intuitive.

 What makes a bad micro-animation, then?
-Animations that are unpredictable and inconsistent create an unappealing place for the user to be.
+Unpredictability and inconsistency.
 Humans want to be comfortable.
-So, a bad micro-animation is really anything that might make a user uncomfortable or uncertain, giving them cause to leave your site.
-Bad micro-animations create a high bounce rate and low conversion rate, which are both bad for business.
+So, a bad micro-animation is really anything that might make a user uncomfortable or uncertain.
+This creates a high bounce rate and low conversion rate, which are both bad for business.

 - Button States: A button state is anytime a mouse interacts with a website link so that it changes.
-This could be the button (or link) color change to a different color when the mouse hovers or an underline appears to let the user know that a headline is clickable.
-This is a great way to give subtle feedback to a user that they have interacted with the page.
+This could be the button (or text link) color changing when the mouse hovers, or it could be as wild as a confetti animation after the click.
+There are many great ways to give subtle feedback to a user after they have interacted with the page.

-- Skeleton Screens: Luke Wroblewski first coined the term “skeleton screen” in a blog post advising that designers eschew the use of spinners (typically a graphical element that is animated rotating on its center point) in favor of visual placeholders.
-When a user arrives to a website, the skeleton screen shows basics of the page, but not details just yet.
+- Skeleton Screens: Luke Wroblewski first coined the term “skeleton screen” in a blog post advising that designers eschew the use of spinners (typically, a graphical element that is animated rotating on its center point) in favor of visual placeholders.
+When a user arrives on a website, the skeleton screen shows basics of the page but not details yet.
 Just about any site can utilize a skeleton screen when loading its content to prevent users from clicking away.
-It also helps with site speed as well.
+It also helps with site speed by minifying cumulative layout shift.